 After this module, students are able to:

 For almost every small or large thing that matters to us, we rely on digital tools to help us.
 They give us access to a world of jobs, romance, friendship and material goods.
-Yet, one could say there is a flip-side to our collective attachment to the digital.
+Yet, one could say, there is a flip-side to our collective attachment to the digital.
 Many feel that our physical and mental well-being suffers from permanent exposure to large amounts of information and from the constant pressure of having to perform and inform ourselves digitally.
-Also opinion-makers across the world have argued how group profiling, filter-bubbles, fake-news and behavioral nudging impact democratic values negatively.
+In addition, several social and political challenges can be observed.
+Massive data collection, profiling, filter bubbles, fake news and behavioral nudging impinge on what many regard as basic democratic values, such as the right to privacy and the right to form one’s own ideas.

-Yet, even if we acknowledge the exploitative, anti-democratic and health-depriving aspects of our digital lives, our busy and demanding schedules require an ongoing engagement with the digital.
-We feel we can’t simply disconnect ourselves from what is most important to us.
+Yet, even if we acknowledge the exploitative, anti-democratic and health-depriving aspects of today’s digital infrastructures, we tend to feel unable to make significant changes, both on an individual and a societal level.
 And even if we know theoretically what digital freedom means to us, we feel little power to make this tangible within our own lives.
-Our relationship to the digital, in other words, is unfree.
+Our relationship to the digital, in other words, feels unfree.

-This course seeks to move towards “digital freedom” by exploring how to make our individual and collective engagement with the digital more conscious, relaxed and playful.
-The course offers basic technological understanding of digital infrastructures, insight into the key ethical, political, social and psychological issues that are at stake in their functioning, and a way of approaching these issues in a creative, hands-on and open-minded way.
+This course seeks to move towards ‘digital freedom’ by exploring how to make our individual and collective engagement with the digital more conscious, relaxed and playful.
+The course offers basic technological understanding of digital infrastructures and insight into the key ethical, political, social and psychological issues that are at stake in their functioning.
+The understanding that digital technologies are products of their societal, political and economic contexts, enables students to envision alternative digital futures.
+The course will offer ways of approaching these issues in a creative, hands-on and open-minded way.
 This will add to students’ personal sense of well-being, but also offers opportunities for those who like to build a career on these insights.

-Academic articles, book chapters, opinion pieces and newspaper articles which will be made available through Canvas at the beginning of the module.
+Academic articles, book chapters, opinion pieces, newspaper articles, documentaries and podcasts which will be made available through Canvas at the beginning of the module.

-The course will be relevant to techno-optimists as well as techno-sceptics and is accessible to students with as well as without prior technical knowledge.
+The course will be relevant to techno-optimists as well as techno-pessimists and is accessible to students with as well as without prior technical knowledge.

-The most important requirement is that you bring your curiosity and a willingness to relate your everyday digital experiences to overarching political, sociological and technological questions.
+The most important requirement is that students bring their curiosity and a willingness to relate their everyday digital experiences to overarching political, sociological and technological questions.